IU-PR/Capstone_project/content/docs/2025/UniTrip/week1.md

 Suggest wide functionality for creating the design - professional and comfort in use.
 - **Github pages** for deploy
 Easy in use, could be automized by Github actions

+# Weekly commitments

+## Individual contribution of each participant
+Marina Lavrova(Lead) - organized work, brainstorm ideas and create a draft roadmap
+Merkulov Leonid - learned the deploy tools, start to create a plot of the game
+Ivan Makarov - brainstorm ideas, discussed with customer, start to create the plot of the game
+Tarubarova Nadia - started creating the [first location](https://drive.google.com/drive/folders/1tOgQVp6NgdZlooWGwSPTcuapUi9yx5kQ?usp=share_link) in Blender
+Pokhodyaeva Polina - started creation [makets](https://drive.google.com/drive/folders/10yk3KXb1-QyhiQZRcKuYPSGiJnsx5py9?usp=sharing)  with design for first location and main character

+## Confirmation of the code's operability

+We confirm that the code in the main branch:
+- [ ] In working condition.
+- [ ] Run via docker-compose (or another alternative described in the `README.md`).

+## Plans for next week
+- Write detailed user stories and user flow diagrams
+- Create a backlog with all tasks
+- Create a prototype of 2 locations
+- Upload the 3d model of the first location in Unity
+- Add main character and it's walking around the ares.
+- If will have left time, create a first interactions with objects in location.